swgreenaway/Team_Repo/README.md

 README file

-This repo is created as a test repository for our team to familierize themselves with GitHub.
+This repo is created as a test repository for our team to familiarize themselves with GitHub.

 Group Members:
 Simon Greenaway